natycalvob/WallFollower_TurtleBot3/README.md

 - TurtleBot3

 ### Description
-The wall following behaviour makes the robot **follow along the wall on its right hand side**.
+The wall-following behaviour makes the robot **follow along the wall on its right-hand side**.
 It is composed of three sections:

 #### Section 1: Follow the Wall